cnrancher/docs-octopus/docs/cn/adaptors/mqtt-extension.md

   # A duration of 0 never times out.
   # The default value is "30s".
   writeTimeout: <string>

+  # Specifies the amount of time that the client should timeout
+  # after subscribed/published a message.
+  # A duration of 0 never times out.
+  waitTimeout: <string>

+  # Specifies the quiesce when the client disconnects.
+  # The default value is "5s".
+  disconnectQuiesce: <string>

   # Configures using the automatic reconnection logic.
   # The default value is "true".